Connect with others who understand.

 Overview

-Vivactil is a prescription drug approved by the Food and Drug Administration (FDA) to treat depression in people who are under close medical supervision.
-Vivactil is also known by its drug name, Protriptyline.
+Vivactil was a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat depression in people who were under close medical supervision.
+Vivactil was also known by its drug name, protriptyline.

-Vivactil is a tricyclic antidepressant.
-Vivactil is believed to work by changing the balance of neurotransmitters in the brain.
+Vivactil was a tricyclic antidepressant.
+Vivactil was believed to work by changing the balance of neurotransmitters in the brain.

-Vivactil is generally taken three or four times a day.
+Vivactil was generally taken three or four times a day.
+Vivactil came in tablet form.

 Side effects

-Rare but serious side effects listed for Vivactil include worsening depression, increased suicide risk, glaucoma, and increased heart rate (tachycardia).
+Rare but serious side effects listed for Vivactil included worsening depression, increased suicide risk, glaucoma, and tachycardia (increased heart rate).

 For more details about this treatment, visit: